Sayanti86/Sayanti86.github.io/about.md

 * Acted as IT owner of critical applications of bank.
 * Lead a team of 8 for award winning project of Credit Suisse.

-I enjoy teaching and believe that you can learn more when teach someone.
+I enjoy teaching and believe that you can learn more when you teach someone.

 ### More Information